SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~~~~

 parameter ``"controlled_by"``:
-   Modules might be coupled by a input - output relation.
-A input module B
+   The control mechanisms of two or more modules (Drivable or Writable) might be coupled.
+   This coupling influences in particular the behaviour of the parameters ``target`` and ``value``.
+   For example a module B (e.g. representing the power output of a temperature contoller) might be
-   (Drivable or Writable) might be controlled by an other module A, linking an output
+   controlled by an other module A (e.g. the temperature module related to the same temperature controller),
-   of the module to the target of the input module.
+   linking the behaviour of the ``value`` parameter of module B to the ``target`` of the module A. In this
+   case the functional control of the ``target`` parameter of module B is switched off.
+   This coupling is indicated by the ``controlled_by`` parameter and the ``control_active``
+   parameter (see next section).

    The datatype of the ``controlled_by`` parameter must be an enum, with the names being
    module names or ``self``.
-The enum value of 'self' must be 0.
+The enum value of ``self`` must be 0.
-   A module with such a parameter indicates, that it may be the input of one of the named modules.
+   A module with a ``controlled_by`` parameter indicates, that it may be controlled
+   by one of the named modules.

-   The recommended mechanism is, that a module takes over control by sending a target
+   The recommended mechanism is, that the module A takes over control when a target
-   change or a ``go`` command.
-Before receiving the reply, the ``controlled_by`` parameter
+   change or a ``go`` command is sent to the module A. Before sending the reply,
-   of the input module (B) is set to the controlling module (A), or to ``self``, if the
+   the ``controlled_by`` parameter of the module B must be set to the controlling module A.
-   target of the controller module itself is set.
+   However, when the target change or a ``go`` command is sent to module B, the control
+   swiches over to module B and the ``controlled_by`` parameter of module B has to be set to ``self``.
+   Please notice that in addition, the ``control_active`` parameters of module A and module B have
+   to be set correctly (see next section) before sending the reply to a target
+   change or a ``go`` command as stated before.

-   In case a module may have several outputs, additional parameters may be
+   Comment KK: I think the next sentence is not correct:  In case a module may have several outputs, additional parameters may be
    needed for switching on and off control of individual input modules.

 parameter ``"control_active"``: